kilodelta8/kilodelta8/README.md

 ## Hi 👋

-- 🔭 I’m currently working on building my own OS from scratch, building my own Linux OS from scratch, developing a handful of React applications and programming various processors and chipsets to take over the world.
+- 🔭 I’m currently working on building my own OS from scratch, finishing tech+ A+ and Network+ certification (6/14/25, Security+ and CySa+ afterwards), building my own Linux OS from scratch, developing a handful of React applications and programming various processors and chipsets to take over the world.

 - 🤔 I’m looking for help with A.) Getting my foot in the door of the IT/Software Engineering Industry, and B.) Contributing to OSS (Linux, and any OSS in general).